The Sims 3 expansion packs: Development and release

 Island Paradise was announced during a live broadcast on January 8, 2013, where a full line up of upcoming expansion packs and stuff packs of the 2013 year were revealed.
 Several live broadcasts were later presented and each demonstrated new features, such houseboats, resort system, underwater diving and hidden islands.

 The pre-order exclusive limited edition of Island Paradise includes the Island Survival Pack, which includes survival-themed decor, furniture and clothing.

 Reception

 The Game Scouts gave the pack a positive score of 9 out of 10, saying: "Island Paradise arrives ideally at the start of Summer.
 The pack integrates excellently with other expansions like Seasons.
 While at first glance it may seem like a targeted release, it's all-encompassing in its reach and offers something for every player."

-Giancarlo Saldana from Games Radar remained positive and praised the overall experience of the game even though he believed the underwater feature is a disappointment, as there are only limited diving spots: "Though [the] underwater sections are lacking, the rest of Island Paradise is a great display of what The Sims 3 can still offer fans."
+Giancarlo Saldana from GamesRadar remained positive and praised the overall experience of the game even though he believed the underwater feature is a disappointment, as there are only limited diving spots: "Though [the] underwater sections are lacking, the rest of Island Paradise is a great display of what The Sims 3 can still offer fans."
 But he states that the new features are a real highlight for the overall series: "...the features it brings to the table are definitely some of the best the series has seen."